mbabynames search ✿

 Marie Claire

-Marie, meaning "noble and strong", pairs with Claire, meaning "clear, bright".
+Marie, meaning "beloved", pairs with Claire, meaning "clear, bright".
 The meanings point in complementary directions.
 The hard C in Claire gives a clean break after Marie's open vowel ending.

 Bold contrast